Biol 303 - Intermediate Cell Biology » Fall 2021 » Exam 2 Fast Facts

 In the reaction A + B <—> C + D, how might the reaction take place in the cell if the Δ G is very positive?

-A. The reaction would probably take place by coupling it to a reaction with a larger ΔG so that when the ΔG values are added up the sum is positive.
+A. The reaction would probably take place by coupling it to a reaction with the same positive ΔG so that when the ΔG values are added up the energy levels balance.

 B. The reaction would probably take place by coupling it to a reaction with a larger -ΔG so that when the ΔG values are added up the sum is negative.